About Changing Your Address on Your Nebraska Registration

 When changing the address on your driver’s license or state-issued ID card, you must provide the DMV agent with two proofs of your new address.
 If you wish to purchase a duplicate credential that displays your new address, you must also submit a completed application, proof of identification and any other required documents.

-Download our free guide for tips on completing the process quickly and easily.
+Download our free guide for tips on completing the process quicker and easier.

 Before changing your car registration address in NE, you must also remember to update your information with the United States Postal Service (USPS).
 Depending on your preferred method, you may notify the USPS online or in person.
 However, you must pay a small fee if you submit your request online.